OnlyJuanCena/Juan_Garza-ANGM2305-Final_Project/README.md

 - Increase in game difficulty as time progresses.
 - Sound effects for ball hits and scoring.

+## Controls
+- Use the up and down arrow keys to control the player characters.

 ## Source Code
 - https://github.com/OnlyJuanCena/Juan_Garza-ANGM2305-Final_Project